pmem/pmdk/index.md

 [releases area on GitHub](https://github.com/pmem/nvml/releases).

-**Note: The NVM Library is still under development and has been validated to "alpha" quality, meaning it is fully functional with no known critical bugs, but performance and reliability work is still ongoing.**
+**Note: The NVM Library is still under development and has been validated to "beta" quality, meaning it is fully functional with no known critical bugs, but performance work is still ongoing.**

 The NVM Library is actually six separate libraries: